CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ## Welcome to my Stream Compaction Project!

-- description of project including list of features
-- performance analysis
-- extra credits documented, with performance comparison, show how it works (show how radix sort is called and output)

-## Welcome to my Stream Compaction Project!

 ![flocking simulation](images/simulation/flocking.gif)

 This project investigates many different implementations of the scan and compact algorithms, along with optimizations.
 Additionally, it also implements [Radix sort](https://en.wikipedia.org/wiki/Radix_sort).